uncultivate/dollar-auction/README.md

 ## Overview

 In the Dollar Auction game:
-- A $1 bill is auctioned off
+- A $1 coin is auctioned off
 - Players can bid in increments of $0.05
 - The highest bidder wins the dollar
 - Both the highest and second-highest bidders must pay their bids